hackergrrl/pubsub-swarm/README.md

 This module doesn't make guarantees about latencies, nor does it guarantee delivery.
-Gossip isn't as fast as flooding, but it's a very robust means of propogating data over an unstructured network.
-If the network is stable message should reach eveyr node, but partitions can occur in the network and bridging peers can drop out at any time.
+Gossip isn't as fast as flooding, but it's a very robust means of propagating data over an unstructured network.
+If the network is stable message should reach every node, but partitions can occur in the network and bridging peers can drop out at any time.

 Messages are cryptographically signed by their creator and given a unique